- Explain the factors that contributed to the Nullification Crisis

 In the 1820s, the national bank moved into a magnificent new building in Philadelphia.
 However, despite Congress’s approval of the Second Bank of the United States, a great many people continued to view it as tool of the wealthy, an anti-democratic force.
 President Jackson was among them; he had faced economic crises of his own during his days speculating in land, an experience that had made him uneasy about paper money.
 To Jackson, hard currency—that is, gold or silver—was the far better alternative.
 The president also personally disliked the bank’s director, Nicholas Biddle.

 A large part of the allure of mass democracy for politicians was the opportunity to capture the anger and resentment of ordinary Americans against what they saw as the privileges of a few.
 One of the leading opponents of the bank was Thomas Hart Benton, a senator from Missouri, who declared that the bank served “to make the rich richer, and the poor poorer.”
-The self-important statements of Biddle, who claimed to have more power that President Jackson, helped fuel sentiments like Benton’s.
+The self-important statements of Biddle, who claimed to have more power than President Jackson, helped fuel sentiments like Benton’s.

 In the reelection campaign of 1832, Jackson’s opponents in Congress, including Henry Clay, hoped to use their support of the bank to their advantage.
 In January 1832, they pushed for legislation that would re-charter it, even though its charter was not scheduled to expire until 1836.
 When the bill for re-chartering passed and came to President Jackson, he used his executive authority to veto the measure.